pyhctsa.operations.scaling.fluctuation_analysis

 tau_step : int, optional

-number of tau (locInc true), or increments in tau for linear range
+Number of tau (locInc true), or increments in tau for linear range.
+Default is 1.

 k : int, optional

-polynomial order of detrending (for ‘dfa’ & ‘rsrangefit’)
+Polynomial order of detrending (for ‘dfa’ & ‘rsrangefit’).
+Default is 1.

 lag : int or None, optional